antpa/FlapPyBird/README.md

 `python flappy.py notrain goodplayer.json` will use the goodplayer.json (or create it if it doesn't exist) to create a player with the same brain and just play.

+Tips :

+You can speeding up or slowing down the game by using the arrow key :
+- key up : speed up
+- key down : slow down

+By a simple mouse click, you can save your actual runner.

+Enjoy

 ScreenShot
 ----------